zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-forDevelopers-procedures.md

 ### Develop and deploy the extension

+1. To ensure that the business goals of the new extension or service are aligned with Azure's business strategy, please reach out to the Integrated Marketing Team or the L&R - Operations - GD&F team at [mailto:ibiza-bmr@microsoft.com?subject=Azure%20Business%20model%20review](mailto:ibiza-bmr@microsoft.com?subject=Azure%20Business%20model%20review).
+Brian Hillger’s team and Stacey Ellingson’s team will guide you through the business model review process.
+The extension or service is not ready to be onboarded to Azure until its business model has received approval from those teams.
+Do not proceed with the next step until the business model has received approval.

-1. Many extensions have been made more successful by setting up early design reviews with the Azure portal team.
+1. Schedule a UX feasibility review with the Ibiza team UX contact by emailing [mailto:ibiza-onboarding@microsoft.com?subject=Extension%20Feasibility%20Review](mailto:ibiza-onboarding@microsoft.com?subject=Extension%20Feasibility%20Review).
+Many extensions have been made more successful by setting up early design reviews with the Azure portal team.
 Taking the time to review the design gives extension owners an opportunity to understand how they can leverage Azure portal design patterns, and ensure that the desired outcome is feasible.
-When you are ready to build the extension, schedule a UX feasibility review with the Ibiza team UX contact by emailing ibiza-onboarding@microsoft.com and including “Extension Feasibility Review” in the subject line of the e-mail.

 1. If the extension requires additional built-in support for standard Graph or ARM APIs, submit a partner request at the site located at [https://feedback.azure.com/forums/594979-ibiza-partners](https://feedback.azure.com/forums/594979-ibiza-partners).
+For information about other components that the new service needs, see [portalfx-extensions-contacts.md](portalfx-extensions-contacts.md).

+1. Start the CSS onboarding process with the CSS team at least three months previous to public preview.
+This process may coincide with the following step.
+For more information about development phases, see [portalfx-extensions-developmentPhases.md](portalfx-extensions-developmentPhases.md).

-1. When you build the extension, remember to sideload it for local testing.
+1. Build the extension and sideload it for local testing.
 Sideloading allows the testing and debugging of the extension locally against any environment.
 This is the preferred method of testing.
-For more information about sideloading, see [portalfx-testinprod.md](portalfx-testinprod.md).
+For more information about sideloading, see [portalfx-extensions-sideloading-overview.md](portalfx-extensions-sideloading-overview.md) and [portalfx-testinprod.md](portalfx-testinprod.md).

 1. Complete the development and unit testing of the extension.
 For more information on debugging, see [portalfx-debugging.md](portalfx-debugging.md) and [portalfx-extensions-testing-in-production.md](portalfx-extensions-testing-in-production.md).